-In sales terminology, closing is a step when the prospect agrees or decides to buy the product being offered to him by the salesperson.
+In sales terminology, closing is a step when the prospect agrees or decides to buy the salesperson’s product.
 As the entire effort made by the sales rep culminates at this step, it is the most crucial aspect of the entire sales process.
 It is also the most difficult.
-Hubspot has found that the average close rate for all industries is 19%, which roughly means only one in every five sales pitch ends in a successful closing.
-Hence, it is important for all salespeople to master the art of ‘closing the sale‘.
+Hubspot has found that the average close rate for all industries is 19%, which roughly means only one in every five sales pitches ends in a successful closing.
+Hence, it is important for all salespeople to master the art of ‘closing the sale ‘.

 When closing a sale, it is important for salespeople to choose the right words that will convince the customers and take them into confidence.
 These closing words should be able to demonstrate that as a salesperson, you are providing the prospect with the most appropriate solution to their problem.
 As such, these should be a set of impactful phrases that have to be stated with confidence and making the prospects feel that they are making the right decision to purchase the offering.

 The following are some of the steps that are necessary to master the sale’s closing